ashupednekar/standard-error/README.md

 cargo add standard-error
 ```

-Add features `diesel` or `git` to auto-magically handle errors raised by these diesel and git2 crates respectively
+> Note: Add features `diesel` or `git` to auto-magically handle errors raised by these diesel and git2 crates respectively

 ## Configuration